thephpleague/url/4.0/component.md

 title: URL Components
 ---

+<p class="message-notice">This version is still an alpha.
+The features and documentation may still vary until released</p>

 # URL components

 An URL string is composed of up to 8 components.
 The `League\Url` library provides interfaces and classes to interact with each URL component.
 The classes can all be use independently of a `League\Url\Interfaces\UrlInterface` implementing class.